Circular walk from Widemouth to Bude

 Whalesborough Farm, overlooking the Bude Canal near Helebridge, started making cheese in 1999.
 Since then they have won national awards for their cheeses which are stocked by The Eden Project and Fortnum and Mason amongst others, and their cheese has even been served in the Houses of Parliament!

-23. Go through the kissing gate and bear right to the brow of the hill then head to the waymarked gate in the top hedge.
+23. Go through the kissing gate and bear right to the brow of the hill then head to the gateway in the top hedge where the track passes through.

 The Ramblers Association and National Farmers Union suggest some "dos and don'ts" for walkers which we've collated with some info from the local Countryside Access Team.